 Joshua A. Romero

 As a member of the firm’s appellate section, clients have entrusted Josh to handle appeals in a wide spectrum of cases, including complex commercial disputes, contract disputes, and business torts.
-He has presented oral argument at the U.S. Court of Appeals for the Fifth Circuit.
+He has presented oral argument numerous times at the U.S. Court of Appeals for the Fifth Circuit.
 Over the past decade, Josh has handled appeals in the U.S. Supreme Court, the U.S. Court of Appeals for the Fifth Circuit, the U.S. Court of Appeals for the Fourth Circuit, the Texas Supreme Court, and appellate courts across Texas.

 B.S., cum laude, Stephen F. Austin State University